 Backup proxies run light-weight services that take a few seconds to deploy.
 Deployment is fully automated.
 To deploy a proxy, you need to add a Windows-based server to Veeam Backup & Replication and assign the role of a backup proxy to the added server.
 Veeam Backup & Replication installs the necessary components and starts the required services on it.

-Backup Proxy Services
+Backup Proxy Services and Components

 The backup proxy uses the following services and components: